-- Use this template to create your schedule.
-Add in when your classes are, as well as any other immovable obligations.
-Then from there, create a minimum of 2-hour blocks during which you will work on your internship.
-As a reminder, these blocks must total 10-15 hours per week.
-This schedule should not vary from week to week. - Send your client and internship staff a copy of the schedule when you have finalized it, so that they know when to expect you in the office.
+- Use an hourly daily schedule to arrange class, personal, and work commitments.
+Add internship hours after your other commitments have been accounted for. - Send your client a copy of the schedule when you have finalized it, so that they know when to expect you in the office.
 If you are confused or struggling, come by the internship office, and someone on the staff will help you.